lore1986/TFIP/README.md

 - **Enable WhatsApp notifications** by entering your WhatsApp API token.
 This allows the plugin to send confirmation messages to customers and booking alerts to your company.

 ---

+##  Shortcodes

+TFIP provides two shortcodes you can use to display and events available for bookings and another one to display a booking form for your costumers on your website:

+---

+### 1. `[tfIpfCalendarShort]`

+Displays **all events** and allows visitors to book a spot during a specific event.

+#### Attributes:

+maxnum (optional) – Maximum number of events to display.
+Default is -1 (all events).

+### 2. [tfIpfNoEventBooking]

+Displays **the booking form** for customers to reserve a spot at a specific date, within a specific timeslot and time.